UK Political System - Does it Need reform ?...An update

 saw it then.

-Here are the arguments for change, based on the indisputable fact that governments are answerable to us as taxpayers.
-Starmer himself made the assertion on the steps of #10 Downing Street in July that his government was there to serve us…let’s see him ‘put his (i.e. our) money where his mouth is…..’
+Here are the principal arguments for change, based on the indisputable fact that governments are answerable to us as taxpayers.
+Starmer himself made the assertion on the steps of #10 Downing Street in July 2024 that his government was there to serve us…let’s see him ‘put his (i.e. our) money where his mouth is…..’

 1. As taxpayers, we pay the wages of both elected politicians